yangwangmadrid/EzReson/README.md

 https://mp.weixin.qq.com/mp/appmsgalbum?__biz=MzU5NjMxNjkzMw==&action=getalbum&album_id=1709622916134338560

-## What's new in the latest 1.1.4 version?
+## What's new in the latest 2.0.1 version?

-1. Enumeration and resonance analysis of Kekulé structures of pi conjugate compounds
+1. Enumeration of all possible Clar structures (with a maximum number of  sextets) and all possible Clar resonators (with a variable number of sextets) for pi conjugate compounds

-2. A new job type, `ENUM`, for sole enumeration of all Kekulé structures

-3. Automatic selection of the pi-LMOs using only the keyword `PI`

-4. Specification of LMOs and atoms using MATLAB colon syntax
+2. Resonance analysis based on the Clar resonators for pi conjugate compounds

+3. Energy partitioning of the one-electron energy of each Clar resonator into the contributions from Clar sextets and C=C bonds

 ## How to cite